djungelorm/protoc-gen-lua/README.md

 ## Changelog

+### Fixed

-1. Fixed the issues that are addressed by this PR: https://github.com/djungelorm/protobuf-lua/pull/13
+- The issues that are addressed by this PR: https://github.com/djungelorm/protobuf-lua/pull/13
+- **Inappropriate use of the uint32 value checker to handle the uint64 type**: https://github.com/Enfernuz/protobuf-lua/issues/1